 Charitable giving has led to similar advancements in education, the preservation of nature, public policy, and culture, helping people to protect the beauty of the earth that we enjoy while also refocusing our efforts on people.
 Work by educational organizations such as IWF helps to influence policymakers and effect change in our cities, states, and nation.

 Some donors may wish for their gifts to be publicly known, and there are many ways to ensure that.
 But denying anonymity to all donors will discourage many donors, exposing them to potential harassment, retaliation, unwanted solicitations, boycotting, and physical harm.
 Beyond the backlash that may follow a donation, others may wish to remain anonymous for religious reasons.
 Without anonymity, the scourge of a true democracy may fall upon us, with the minority being overpowered by the majority.
-In the US, however, we have protected donor privacy and free speech through our Constitution, as affirmed by the Supreme Court in NAACP v.
-Alabama.
+In the U.S., however, we have protected donor privacy and free speech through our Constitution, as affirmed by the Supreme Court in NAACP v.
+Alabama over sixty years ago and Americans for Prosperity Foundation v.
+Bonta just last year.

 As abhorrent as some unpopular opinions may be, we must champion this right to protect future movements whose importance we may not recognize for some time.
 Imagine if women’s suffrage had been silenced through donor disclosure.

+C. FALSE!
 Tax policy can have wide-reaching effects on private philanthropy.
 The charitable deduction encourages giving.
-Low tax rates make the economy strong and increases the amount of money Americans can afford to donate.
-These policies can help to cement the bond between the private and public sector without conflating the two.
+Low tax rates make the economy strong and increase the amount of money Americans can afford to donate.
+These policies can help to cement the bond between the private and public sectors without conflating the two.

 Some individuals are motivated by religion or philanthropy and will give regardless of the tax benefits.
 But this does not mean that policymakers should take away tax benefits.
 Without the support of those who are at least partially motivated by the tax benefits, charities and non-profits will suffer.